 Historic Building Recording Survey

 When work is proposed to a structure or group of buildings with historic interest, for example as part of a planning application or Listed Building Consent Application, they may be conditioned with the requirement to undertake an Historic Building Recording Survey.

-There are 4 levels of Historic Building Recording Survey that can be applied.
+There are 4 levels of Historic Building Recording Surveys that can be applied.
 These range from a high-level scene setting appraisal (Level 1), through to a highly detailed/measured survey of the building (Level 4).
 Whichever level of survey is required, they all play a specific and targeted role in assessing and recording the listed or historic structure, as part of the managed redevelopment of a site.